jojozhuang/jojozhuang.github.io/_note/dsa/data-structure-stack.md

 tags: [Stack]
 ---

-> Introduce what is Stack, how to construct it and how to use it.

-Stack is an abstract data type that serves as a collection of elements, with two principal operations:
-* push, which adds an element to the collection, and
-* pop, which removes the most recently added element that was not yet removed.
+> Introduce the definition, implementation and usage of stack.

-## 1. Introduction
+## 1. Stack
 ### 1.1 Real-life Example
 Stack is just like a pile of plates kept on top of each other.
 You can only take out a plate from the top and put a plate on top of the other plates.
 ![image](/public/notes/data-structure-stack/plates.png){:width="400px"}